iankr347-commits/AuralisMusic10/README.md

 This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC, or any of its affiliates and subsidiaries.
 Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.

-Gyawun is an open-source project created for educational and personal use.
+Auralis music is an open-source project created for educational and personal use.
 Users are responsible for ensuring their usage complies with YouTube's Terms of Service and applicable laws in their jurisdiction.

 ---
 <div align="center">